Fresno California, USA Travel Guide

 Afternoon (1:30 PM - 5:00 PM): Discover Woodward Park.
 Stroll through the tranquil Shinzen Friendship Garden or enjoy the open spaces.

 Evening (5:FROM 12:00 am onwards): Head to the Tower District for dinner and drinks.
 Experience the lively atmosphere and admire the Deco architecture.
-See a show at the Tower Theatre if available.
+See a show at the Tower Theatre when accessible.

-A weekend provides a blend of city sights with natural wonders, while a week deepens your regional exploration.
+A short break provides a blend of the city sights with natural wonders, while a week deepens your regional exploration.

 Day 1: Fresno City Exploration